 Today MacKenzie enjoys chasing tennis balls (the only toy she likes) and sitting in laps.
 She still has difficulty sometimes relating to the outside world, but receives much comfort, love and protection with Baxter and I.

-Baxter and MacKenzie both ride aboard fire engines with Hillside Fire Apparatus, participating in community service events and parades.
-Recent coverage of their adventures can be seen here -
+Baxter and MacKenzie both participated in community service events and parades.
+Recent coverage of their adventures can be seen here.

 Baxter and MacKenzie have also appeared in the end credits of the Firehouse Dog movie, the Dog Each Day book by Larry Merrill and were in The Bark Magazine and their book DogJoy.
 Baxter is “Mr. July” in the 2011 Eddie’s Wheels calendar!